cassiancc/cassian.cc/_posts/2024-02-22-making-of-techolympics-empower.md

 <!--more-->
 TechOlympics is the largest student-run tech conference in the country.
 30 high school students, supervised and assisted by only three members of our adult Central Office.
 TechOlympics offers students keynote presentations, informational breakout presentations, exciting competitions, workshops that teach real tech skills, and more.
 In this post, I'd like to give you a tour behind the scenes of each step of the planning process, from September to February, showing what it takes to make this conference happen.

-This is an abridged draft of my "Making of TechOlympics" post that I started writing back in 2024.
+This is an edited first draft of my "Making of TechOlympics" post focused on the making of TechOlympics 2024.
 For a more complete deep dive, check out the [one I wrote in 2025](https://cassian.cc/2025/02/22/making-of-techolympics-inspire).

 ## Foundations